Rams7771/Homework---9---SQL-Challenge/README.md

 # Homework---9---SQL-Challenge
 Title: SQL Homework 9 Challenge

-Description: This assignment shows our knowledge of using SQL
+Description: This assignment shows our knowledge of using SQL.

 Instructions: The CSV files were uploaded and analyzed in SQL